CESNET/eInfra-docs/docs.it4i/archive/archive-intro.md

 # Introduction

-This section contains documentation of decomissioned IT4Innovations' supercomputers.
+This section contains documentation of decommissioned IT4Innovations' supercomputers.

 ## Salomon

 The second supercomputer, built by SGI (now Hewlett Packard Enterprise), was launched in 2015.
 With a performance of 2 PFlop/s, it was immediately included in the TOP500 list, which ranks the world's most powerful supercomputers.
 It stayed there until November 2020, falling from the 40th place to 460th.

-Salomon was decomissioned after six years - at the end of 2021.
+Salomon was decommissioned after six years - at the end of 2021.

 ### Interesting Facts